Home / Compare Travel Insurance / Guide to Reciprocal Heal…

 If you’re a New Zealand citizen or permanent resident and temporarily visiting Australia, you can receive inpatient and outpatient treatment in a public hospital and some PBS medications under the RHCA.18

-You don’t need to enrol in Medicare to be eligible, unless you’re a student from New Zealand; however, students are able to access full Medicare benefits, as are diplomats.
+You don’t need to enrol in Medicare to be eligible, unless you’re staying in Australia for more than six months and are a student or a diplomat from New Zealand.
 When in a public hospital or pharmacy, you must provide the treating staff with your New Zealand passport and ask them to treat you under the agreement.
 You’ll be covered from your arrival in Australia until your departure.

 You may be eligible for medical treatment in an Australian public hospital and certain PBS medications if you were living in Norway before coming to Australia, are a member of Norway’s National Insurance Scheme and enrol in Medicare when you arrive here.19